Swedish 75 (Lingonberry Cocktail)

 Looking for a Nordic twist on a classic cocktail?
 This easy and refreshing Swedish 75 is a delicious Scandinavian take on that iconic champagne cocktail know as the French 75.

-A bright and citrus-y concoction of fresh lemon juice, gin, lingonberry preserves and sparkling wine, this rosy-hued, Nordic berry-infused cocktail is sure to get your evening started on a festive Scandinavian note!
+A bright and citrus-y concoction of fresh lemon juice, gin, lingonberry cordial or preserves and sparkling wine, this rosy-hued, Nordic berry-infused cocktail is sure to get your evening started on a festive Scandinavian note!

 Champagne glass filled with Swedish 75 cocktail next to lingonberries.